Wyong railway station: Platforms and services

 Wyong has three platforms, one island with two faces and one side platform.
-It is serviced by NSW TrainLink Central Coast & Newcastle line services travelling from Sydney Central to Newcastle.
-Peak-hour services to and from Central and Blacktown via the North Shore line also terminate at Wyong.
+It is serviced by Sydney Trains Intercity Central Coast & Newcastle Line with services travelling between Sydney Central & Newcastle via Strathfield with some services terminating at Wyong, as well as limited local services between Newcastle & Gosford.
+There are 3 weekday morning and evening peak hour services that terminate at Wyong to and from Sydney Central via Gordon.

-It is also serviced by NSW TrainLink Xplorer and XPT long-distance services from Sydney to Armidale, Moree, Casino and Brisbane.
+It is also serviced by NSW TrainLink Xplorer and XPT long-distance services between Sydney, Armidale, Moree, Casino and Brisbane.